Value Of Supply Under GST When Consideration Is Not Paid

 For example, a refrigerator is supplied at Rs.
 30,000 to exchange for an old refrigerator.
 If the price of a refrigerator without exchange is Rs.
 35,000, then the open market value will be Rs.
 35,000, and the GST will be levied on that value.

-Sum Total Of Consideration In Money And Monetary Value Of Consideration Not In Money
+Sum Total of Consideration in Money and Monetary Value of Consideration Not in Money

 The valuation method is applicable when the open market value of goods and services is unavailable.
 The money received is added to the monetary worth of the goods or services received to determine the taxable value.

-For example, A company supplies a new washing machine to a loyal customer before its launch for Rs.
+For Example, A company supplies a new washing machine to a loyal customer before its launch for Rs.
 30,000 and an offer to exchange for an old washing machine.
 The value of the old machine at the time of supply is Rs.
 5000, but the open market value of the machine is not available.

 The company cannot apply the transaction value to arrive at the taxable value as the price is not the sole consideration.
 Since the market value is unavailable, the open market value also cannot be used.
 The taxable value is the sum of cash consideration received and the monetary value of goods or services obtained.
 Hence the taxable value of machines will be:

-Consideration In money 30,000 + Monetary Value Of ashing Machine is Rs.
+Consideration In money 30,000 + Monetary Value Of washing Machine is Rs.
 5000= Rs.
 3500

-Value Of Supply Of Goods/Services of Kind And Quality
+Value of Supply of Goods/Services of Kind And Quality

 This method is applicable when the open market value of goods or services is unavailable, and the value cannot be determined by applying consideration in money.
 The monetary value of consideration is not in money.
-In such a case, the value of the supply of goods/services will be determined base on the price of products of the “like kind and quality” of the product being supplied.
+In such a case, the value of the supply of goods/services will be determined based on the price of products of the “like kind and quality” of the product being supplied.
 The value of products of the “like kind and quality” is determined by considering factors like goods and services provided should have the same characteristics, quality, quantity, functional components, materials, and reputation, or they must closely or substantially resemble goods or services in question.

 For Example, A company has introduced a new product, a makeup organiser, offered to customers as part of a product promotion.
 In this case, the product is still being developed; the value in this scenario cannot be established by using the "Open Market Value approach" or by valuing the consideration in terms of money because it does not have a monetary value.
 In this case, the last method of comparing with a product of ‘like kind and quality can be applied to determine the value.